 A minimum of three (3) letters of recommendation are required.
 Generally these letters are written by faculty who are familiar with your work and can address your potential for success in graduate school and beyond.
 Once listed, recommendation requests are sent via email to the recommender after the applicant prompts the application system to do so.
 Alternatively, applicants may print a fax coversheet for a recommender; the recommender then submits their recommendation to Rice University via fax using the coversheet.

 Applicants may track the status of their recommendations through the application status page.
 Applicants are encouraged to ensure that all letters of recommendation are received prior to the application deadline.
 Applicants may also add and remove recommendations via the application status page

-Required Standardized Tests (TOEFL and GRE)
+Required Standardized Tests (TOEFL)

 The Test of English as a Foreign Language (TOEFL) is required of any student whose native language is not English.
 The TOEFL and the IELTS are not required for U.S. Citizens, nor for international students who earned a degree from a university in which English is the official language of communication.
 Scores must not be older than two years, and an official copy must be sent to the Graduate School directly from ETS.
 Students must score at least 90 on the iBT (internet-based) TOEFL, at least 620 on the paper-based TOEFL, or at least 250 on the computer-based TOEFL.
 For students who choose to take the IELTS in lieu of TOEFL, the minimum score is 7.

 - The Institution code for the TOEFL is 6609, and the Department code for Chemistry is 62.

 Rice University Policies and Procedures